richardtallent/vue-simple-calendar/README.md

 This slot passes two scoped variables: `index`, 0-7, and `label`, the text it would have used in the header based on the current `locale` and `weekdayNameFormat`.

 ### dayContent
 This optional named slot **replaces** the *contents* of the `div.content` within each day's cell.
 By default, this just contains a `div.date` containing the day of the month, but you can use this to override the cell and show anything you like.
 Events are drawn *on top* of the cells, no within them, so this content appears underneath the events if there are any on that day.

 This slot passes one scoped variable: `day`, the date associated with the cell.

 ### event
 This optional named slot **replaces** the `div.event` for each event (not just the contents of the event element, the entire element).
 Use this if you want to override *entirely* how events are rendered.
 For example, on a small mobile device, you may want to show just a thin stripe, dots, or icons to indicate events, without titles or times.
 This slot passes three scoped variables:
-- `event`: the calendar event
+- `event`: the *normalized* calendar event
 - `weekStartDate`: the date of the first day of the week being rendered
 - `zIndex`: the `z-index` that you should apply to the style of your event markup so it properly overlaps its own week but not the next

-Note that `event` is a version of the calendar event **customized** to be shown on that week's row, it's not the bare event pulled from the `events` prop.
+Note that `event` is a version of the calendar event *normalized* to be shown on that week's row, it's not the bare event pulled from the `events` prop.
 This customized version parses and defaults the `startDate` and `endDate`, defaults missing `id` to a random number, defaults a blank title to "Untitled", and adds a number of `classes` values based on the position and role of the event as shown for that week (whether it continues from the previous week, etc.).
 The original event is passed back as `event.originalEvent`.

 ## Customizing the Look and Feel
 In addition to slots, this component is designed to allow for significant customization of the look and feel solely through CSS.
 Here's the structure of the markup generated by the component.
 Each line represents a Vue SLOT (all caps) or an HTML element (first word on the line).
 Indentation represents the hierarchy.
 Each word *after* the first word is a class applied to the element.
 Classes in (parenthesis) are conditional.
 Loops (*i.e.*, `v-for`) are shown in [brackets].